WangCheng0116/ML/README.md

 In terms of new topics, I opted for a relatively easier one -- KNN, my own implementation from scratch and application on Iris dataset can be found [here](https://github.com/WangCheng0116/ML/tree/main/Code%20Implementation/KNN-Iris)

 ## 11 Oct
-Plan for going through new concepts has been put aside, because I saw the syllabus that I will focus on NLP, which I think is not that relevant to my current job.
+Plan for going through new concepts has been put aside because I saw the syllabus that I will focus on NLP, which I think is not that relevant to my current job.
 So..., see you later NLP.

 Instead, I will focus more on using ML framework, more specifically, Pytorch.
 Notes can be found [here](https://github.com/WangCheng0116/ML/blob/main/pytorch/note.md)
 Projects done:
 * [CNN-Multi-classification](https://github.com/WangCheng0116/ML/blob/main/pytorch/code/PyTorch_NN_MultiClassification.ipynb)
 * [Fashion MNIST](https://github.com/WangCheng0116/ML/blob/main/pytorch/code/Pytorch_FashionMnist.ipynb)

+## 12 Oct
+Things have started getting busier and busier recently, mainly because of CS2103T and stuff :( As a result, today I learned two relatively chill topics, which are tensorboard and transform.
+I didn't have time to actually implement them, but I will mark this down and try to use them in the future.
+Note can be found [here](https://github.com/WangCheng0116/ML/blob/main/pytorch/note.md)